Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Introduction

-First, the LIGO-Virgo-KARGA collaboration (LVK) reported a circular BH merger with mild signatures of orbital precession.
+First, the LIGO-Virgo-KARGA collaboration (LVK) reported a circular BH merger with mild signatures of orbital precession \cite{GW190521D,GW190521I}.
 However, Ref \cite{HOC} showed that, for such short signals, orbital precession can be confused with high eccentricity.
-Consistently, \cite{Isobel_ecc} and \cite{Gayahtri_ecc} argued that GW190521 could be interpreted as an eccentric merger.
-Despite their differences, all these interpretations lead to two main conclusions.
-First, the remnant BH has a mass $M_{\rm f} > 100\,M_\odot$, making it the first observation of a compact object in intermediate-mass BH mass range.
-Second, the heavier merging BH populates the so-called pair-instability supernova (PISN) gap, a mass-range where no BH formation is expected to occur from stellar collapse \cite{Heger:2002by}.
-With these two characteristics, GW190521 provides on the one hand an un-valuable clue towards understanding the formation of supermassive BHs via hierarchical merger channels \cite{Volonteri2003,Volonteri2010}.
+Consistently, \cite{RomeroShaw2020_ecc_apjl} and \cite{Gayathri2022_ecc_natastro} argued that GW190521 could be interpreted as an eccentric merger.
+Despite their differences, all the mentioned interpretations lead to two main conclusions.
+First, the remnant BH has a mass $M_{\rm f} > 100\,M_\odot$, making it the first observation of a compact object in the intermediate-mass BH mass range.
+Second, \nncor{in most of the above interpretations}, the heavier merging BH shows significant support within so-called pair-instability supernova (PISN) gap, located within the approximate range $\sim [65,130]\,M_\odot$ \footnote{See references \cite{Barkat1967_PISN,Woosley2019,Farmer2019_PISN,Mapelli2020} for possible variations of this range.}, where no BH formation is expected to occur from stellar collapse \cite{Barkat1967_PISN,Woosley2019,Farmer2019_PISN,Mapelli2020}; and nearly null support outside of it \cite{GW190521D,Gayathri2022_ecc_natastro,RomeroShaw2020_ecc_apjl}\footnote{Although see \cite{Belczynski2020} for possible alternative formation of the heaviest merging BH in GW190521 through stellar collapse.}.
+With these two characteristics, GW190521 provides on the one hand an invaluable clue towards understanding the formation of supermassive BHs via hierarchical merger channels \cite{Volonteri2003,Volonteri2010}.
 On the other, it poses the challenge of explaining the origin of such merging BHs populating the PISN gap, e.g., invoking hierarchical formation channels~\cite{Kimball2021,Liu2021}.
 While several other explanations for the origin of such BHs have been proposed \cite{Costa2020,DallAmico2021}, alternative studies have shown that the heavier BH in GW190521 may actually avoid the PISN gap with some probability.
 For instance, using a population informed prior \cite{straddling} hinted that GW190521 could actually involve one BH above the PISN gap and one below, known as a “straddling binary”.
 Also, using an alternative mass prior, \cite{GW190521_Nitz} showed that GW190521 could be a high-mass ratio binary.
 Finally, as the departing point of this work, Ref \cite{Proca} showed that GW190521 is consistent with numerically simulated head-on mergers \cite{sanchis2019head} of horizonless compact objects known as Proca stars~\cite{brito2016proca}.
 While exotic, this interpretation automatically eliminates the presence of a BH populating the PISN gap while still yielding an IMBH remnant.\\